-Former Israeli AG discovers settler takeover of family home
+Israel's former AG discovers settler takeover of old family home in Sheikh Jarrah

 Israel's former attorney-general has for two years waged a legal battle to reclaim his family's old Jerusalem home from the hands of a settler organisation intent on "Judaising" the Palestinian-majority neighbourhood of Sheikh Jarrah.